 - 1. We do not have an Independent Audit Committee While not being legally obligated to have an audit committee, it is the management's view that such a committee, including a financial expert member, is an utmost important entity level control over the Company's financial statement.
 Currently the Company has an audit committee serving on its Board of Directors, however, there is a lack of independent directors serving on the audit committee. - 2.
-We did not maintain appropriate cash controls As of December 31, 2011, the Company has not maintained sufficient internal controls over financial reporting for the cash process, including failure to segregate cash handling and accounting functions, and did not require dual signature on the Company's bank accounts. - 3.
+We did not maintain appropriate cash controls As of December 31, 2011, the Company has not maintained sufficient internal controls over financial reporting for the cash process, including failure to segregate cash handling and accounting functions, and did not require dual signature on the Company's bank accounts.
+Alternatively, the effects of poor cash controls were mitigated by the fact that the Company had limited transactions in their bank accounts. - 3.
 We did not implement appropriate information technology controls As at December 31, 2011, the Company retains copies of all financial data and material agreements; however, there is no formal procedure or evidence of normal backup of the Company's data or off-site storage of the data in the event of theft, misplacement, or loss due to unmitigated factors.